OpenWaterFoundation/owf-app-infomapper-ng-doc-user/mkdocs-project/docs/viz/tidy-tree.md

 should be used.
 The JSON data file will be directly used by D3 to create the Tidy Tree.

+>NOTE: Although the below properties can be named differently than the example, once a name has been decided, it must be the same for each use of that property.
+For example, if "name" is changed to "Attribute", all subsequent uses of "name" must also be "Attribute".
+If children is changed to "Basin Features", it must also be used everywhere else.

 An example JSON data file to create the simple Tidy Tree above:

 ```json